kumarsandeep567/LLMCognition2/README.md

 [![Amazon RDS](https://img.shields.io/badge/Amazon%20RDS-527FFF?style=for-the-badge&logo=amazonaws&logoColor=white)](https://aws.amazon.com/rds/)

 ## Prerequisites
 Software Installations required for the project
 1. Python Environment
-A Python environment allows you to create isolated spaces for your Python projects, managing dependencies and versions separately.
+A Python environment allows you to create isolated spaces for your Python projects, managing dependencies and versions separately

-2. Libraries
+2. Poetry Environment
-This assignment requires mutliple python libraries for data manipulation, API interactions, and web development like streamlit, huggingface_hub, pandas, matplotlib, mysql-connector-python.
-To download all the the required libraries for the project run the following command:
+Poetry is a dependency management tool that helps you manage your Python packages and projects efficiently where a user can install all the dependencies onto pyproject.toml file

+3. Packages
+The project requires multiple packages for loading environment variables: python-dotenv, for loading files from hugging face: huggingface-hub, for connecting to MySQL database: mysql-connector-python, for file storage: google-cloud-storage, for extracting PDF contents from Azure AI Document Intelligence tool: azure-ai-formrecognizer, for extracting PDF contents from Adobe PDF Extract pdfservices-sdk, for extracting PDF contents with open source tool: pymupdf
 ```bash
 pip install -r requirements.txt
 ```

-3. Visual Studio Code
+4. Visual Studio Code
+An integrated development environment (IDE) that provides tools and features for coding, debugging, and version control.

-4. Docker
+5. Docker
  Docker allows you to package applications and their dependencies into containers, ensuring consistent environments across different platforms

-5. Google Cloud Platform
+6. Google Cloud Storage
-Google Cloud Storage is used for efficient storage of files
+Google Cloud Storage is used for efficient storage of files.
+All the files loaded from Hugging Face are downloaded to GCS bucket.
+The extracted contents from the pdf files which are organized into seperate folders like CSV, JSON, Images are also stored into GCS bucket

-6. AWS
-AWS can be utilized for various cloud services, including storage (Amazon S3)

 8. Streamlit
 Streamlit is an open-source app framework that allows you to create interactive web applications easily.

-9. MySQL Database
+9. Amazon RDS
 Relational database management system that allows you to store and manage data efficiently

 ## Project Structure